 7. Skid Control

 Losing control of a vehicle in a skid is a situation no one wants or expects to encounter.
 Drivers have a split second to make the right move.
 The wrong choice can be literally life or death.
-This lesson reviews the most causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid skids in the first place.
+This lesson reviews typical causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid them in the first place.